 A home reversion plan is different from a lifetime mortgage in that you don’t have a loan secured against your home.
 Instead, you sell part or all of your home to a provider in return for a tax-free lump sum (or a smaller sum with further amounts in the future).
 This amount tends to be higher than the amount you could borrow with a lifetime mortgage.
 As you haven’t taken out a loan, there’s no interest to pay.

-You are also given a lifetime lease so, although someone else owns part or all of your home, you can still live there for the rest of your life.
+You are also given a lifetime lease.
+This means that although someone else owns part or all of your home, you can still live there for the rest of your life.
 You either live there completely rent-free or pay a nominal amount of rent each month.
 Check the terms of the lease beforehand so that you know what your commitment will be.

 As with a lifetime mortgage, the property isn’t sold until you either go into long-term care or die.
 When the property has been sold, the provider receives its share of the sale proceeds, which includes any increase in the value of the property.
 You or your estate receive the remainder, depending on your share of the property.
 For example, if you sold 30% of your property in Bexley to the provider, the provider receives 30% of the sale proceeds.